Carlos Eduardo (footballer, born October 1996)

-Carlos Eduardo Ferreira de Souza (born 10 October 1996), known as Carlos Eduardo, is a Brazilian footballer who plays for Estoril on loan from Palmeiras as a winger.
+Carlos Eduardo Ferreira de Souza (born 10 October 1996), known as Carlos Eduardo, is a Brazilian professional footballer who plays for Mirassol as a right winger.

-Club career
+Career

 Goiás

 Born in Nerópolis, Goiás, Carlos Eduardo finished his formation with Goiás.
 He made his professional – and Série A – debut on 4 June 2015, starting in a 0–1 away loss against Sport.

 Carlos Eduardo scored his first goal in the main category of Brazilian football on 8 July 2015, netting his team's last in a 4–1 home routing of Santos.
 He was mainly used as a substitute during his first season, which ended in relegation to Série B.

 On 21 February 2017, Carlos Eduardo further extended his contract with the Esmeraldino.
 During that campaign, he was an undisputed starter, contributing with nine league goals as his side narrowly avoided another drop; highlights included a brace in a 2–1 home win against Santa Cruz on 7 June.